 Choose durable floors

 Skip the wall-to-wall, expensive carpeting.
 Skip the softwood floors, no matter how beautiful.
-Both of these floors will quickly show the impacts of life with pets, either when they are covered in hair or are scratched up by little claws.
+Both of these floors will quickly show the impacts of living with pets, either when they are covered in hair or are scratched up by little claws.
 Opt for ceramic tile in your most high traffic areas, like entryways and main rooms, and consider hardwood floors or even sealed terrazzo (kind of like concrete) elsewhere.
 Just remember that large dogs can still scratch hardwood, so maybe reserve it for bedrooms if your pup will leave a mark or add area rugs to cover a lot of the surface area.
 Word to the wise on those rugs?
 Don’t spend too much on them.
 No matter how diligent you are about cleaning them, once your pet has lived on them, they will never be the same.

 Choose durable furniture